-Please join us for a screening of the two pivotal episodes: Season 1, Episode 6 "The Adversary" and Season 1, Episode 7 "Trompe L'Oeil."
+Please join us for a screening of the two pivotal episodes: Season 1, Episode 6 “The Adversary” and Season 1, Episode 7 “Trompe L’Oeil.”
 The screening will be followed by a Q&A with UCSB Department of Film & Media Studies Alumnus Fred Toye, director of these two episodes.
-Please note that the post-screening discussion will address the entire season of the show, including the finale.
+The event will be moderated by Pollock Theater Director Matt Ryan.

 A reception will follow in the Michael Douglas lobby.

 Director Fred Toye

 Fred Toye is an UCSB alumnus (1989).
 He made the move into television directing after working for five years as a production assistant and a decade as an editor.
 Los Angeles native Toye got his first screen credit working as a production assistant on Billy Crystal’s 1989 HBO special Midnight Train to Moscow, before moving into visual effects on films like The Addams Family (1991) and Addams Family Values (1993), assistant editor on hit films such as Forrest Gump (1994), and title designer on Men in Black (1997) Courage Under Fire (1997) and “The Siege (1998) among others.

 After joining J.J.
 Abrams’ spy fantasy Alias (ABC 2001-06) as editor, Toye directing in season 4, becoming a co-producer the same year.
 Toye has since then worked as a director on popular series including Ghost Whisperer, Chuck, Hawaii Five-0, Falling Skies, Lost, Person of Interest, The Good Wife, and Hulu’s 11.22.63 with James Franco.
 His connection with Abrams led to producing and directing roles on another of the prolific producer’s TV projects, the science-fiction drama Fringe.
 He is now Co-Executive Producer/Director on ABC’s Designated Survivor.

 Moderator Matthew Ryan